 Air pollutants come in many varieties.
-Some are toxic to breathe (such as carbon monoxide) and can reduce the capacity of blood to carry oxygen.
-Others (like carbon dioxide, chlorofluorocarbons, and methane) alter the global climate by interacting with the upper atmosphere.
-Still others (like nitrogen oxides) interact with other chemicals and sunlight to form new pollutants, such as ground-level ozone or photochemical smog.
-In each of these examples, the pollutant is a molecule that disperses through the air.
-The US Environmental Protection Agency (US EPA) has established limits for six major air pollutants (ozone, particulate matter, nitrogen dioxide, sulfur dioxide, carbon monoxide, and lead) based on current knowledge of the health effects and environmental risks of these pollutants.
+Some, like carbon monoxide, are toxic to breathe and can reduce the capacity of blood to carry oxygen.
+Others, like carbon dioxide and methane, alter the global climate by trapping heat in the upper atmosphere.
+Still others, like nitrogen oxides, interact with other chemicals and sunlight to form new pollutants, such as ground-level ozone or photochemical smog.
+The US Environmental Protection Agency (US EPA) has established limits for six major air pollutants (ozone, particulate matter [PM], nitrogen dioxide, sulfur dioxide, carbon monoxide, and lead) based on the current understanding of health effects and environmental risks associated with these pollutants.
+Of the six regulated pollutants, particulate matter (PM) is the greatest concern for prescribed burners.

-Although particulate matter is one of the six major air pollutants, it is not one single chemical.
-It includes a variety of microscopic bits of solid matter (such as dust, ash, metal oxides, and the soot that results from incomplete combustion of organic matter).
+Particulate matter includes a variety of microscopic bits of solid matter including dust, ash, metal, and soot, that result from the incomplete combustion of organic matter.
 Particulates may also be liquid aerosols such as the acidic water droplets that form when sulfur dioxide mixes with water vapor.
-Because these tiny particles and droplets can go deep into our lungs, they pose a health risk.
-They are also responsible for haze and impaired visibility because they scatter and absorb light.
+Particulates also scatter and absorb light, causing haze and reduced visibility.

 Prescribed Burning and Air Quality